sage-code/maj/alphabet.md

 * Letter  `f`  is fricative, plosive, bilabial like `f` in "frog";
 * Letter  `j`  is fricative-post alveolar, like `j` in "jell", "jet";
 * Letter  `l`  is liquid, alveolar, like `l` in "lord";
-* Letter  `q`  is alveoli-palatal like "ch" in words like "charm", "church", "chin";
+* Letter  `q`  is alveoli-palatal like "ch" in words like "charm", "church";
 * Letter  `m`  is nasal, bilabial, like `m` in "mule";
 * Letter  `n`  is alveolar, nasal, like `n` in "novel";
 * Letter  `p`  is voiceless, plosive, bilabial like `p` in "pin";